Indoor Volleyball Rules

 Please cooperate with the Intramural Department in keeping both your players and spectators from bringing alcohol to the building.
 Any person or teams that consume alcoholic beverages before a game will not be permitted to participate.
 Opponents, officials and supervisors are responsible to report such incidents.

 The serving order must alternate men and women.
-(Exception, 3/2 player ratio)
+(Exception, 2/1 and 3/2 player ratio)

 The net height will be co-rec height (7'8”).